 5 - Look for a broker-dealer with a supportive culture.
 This includes the relationships you can develop with the broker-dealer's home office and with your peers (networking), as well as access to senior management in the broker-dealer firm.
-"Advisors are lookbroker-dealer partners as to their historic, voice in how their broker-dealer is manOur Limited Partnership structure,

-transparency, and

-the Partner Advisory

-Team keep our

-unconflicted focus on

-advisors and ensures

-United Planners'

-independent longevity and viability
+Together, these elements create a culture that not only supports advisors' day-to-day operations but also contributes to their long-term professional development and satisfaction.
+A broker-dealer with a supportive culture invests in its advisors' success, promoting a collaborative environment where everyone thrives.